OpenTranslationBible/open-bible/en-GB/05.Deuteronomy/md/deuteronomy-04.md

 They took possession of his land and the land of Og king of Bashan, the two Amorite kings east of the Jordan.

 ## Deuteronomy 4:48
-This land extended from Aroer on the rim of the Arnon Gorge to Mount Sirion (that is, Hermon),
+This land extended from Aroer on the edge of the Arnon Gorge to Mount Sirion (that is, Hermon),

 ## Deuteronomy 4:49
 and included all the Arabah east of the Jordan, as far as the Sea of the Arabah, below the slopes of Pisgah.